Mason jar: John Landis Mason

-In 1858, a Vineland, New Jersey tinsmith named John Landis Mason (1832–1902) invented and patented a screw threaded glass jar or bottle that became known as the Mason jar (U.S. Patent No. 22,186.)
-From 1857, when it was first patented, to the present, Mason jars have had hundreds of variations in shape and cap design.
+In 1858, a Vineland, New Jersey tinsmith named John Landis Mason (1832–1902) invented and patented a screw-threaded glass jar or bottle that became known as the Mason jar (U.S. patent no. 22,186.)
+From when it was first patented Mason jars have had hundreds of variations in shape and cap design.
 After Mason's patent expired, many other manufacturers produced glass jars for home canning using the Mason-style jar.

 The initial form of closure for the glass canning jar was a zinc screw-on cap, the precursor to today's screw-on lids.
 It usually had a milk-glass liner, but some of the earliest lids may have had transparent glass liners.
 The cap screwed down onto a rubber ring on the shoulder of the jar, not the lip.
 Between 1860 and 1900, many other patents were issued for Mason jar improvements and closures.
 In 1903 Alexander Kerr introduced lids with a permanent rubber seal.
 His improved design in 1915 used the modern design.
 Jars are closed with two-piece metal lids that seal on the rim.
 The jar lid has a rubber or rubber-like sealing surface and is held in place by a separate metal band.

-Mason sold the patents for the Mason jar, to the Sheet Metal Screw Company of Lewis R. Boyd in 1859.
-Boyd had patented a white "milk-glass" insert for the zinc screw lids to theoretically lessen the chances that food would be tainted by contact with the metal lid.
+Mason sold the patents for the Mason jar to the Sheet Metal Screw Company of Lewis R. Boyd in 1859.
+Boyd had patented a white milk-glass insert for the zinc screw lids to theoretically lessen the chances that food would be tainted by contact with the metal lid.
 In 1871, Mason partnered with Boyd in the Consolidated Fruit Jar Company which licensed Mason jar patents to numerous glass makers.
 Letters of patent issued to Mason on May 10, 1870, for improvements to his fruit-canning jar was determined to be invalid as a result of a patent infringement case brought before the Southern District of New York on June 11, 1874.
-The court acknowledged that Mason had invented the jar in 1859, but he did not apply for a patent for an improved version of the fruit jar until 1868.
+The court acknowledged that Mason invented the jar in 1859, but he did not apply for a patent for an improved version of the fruit jar until 1868.
 In the meantime, several others had patented designs and Mason had known these jars were being produced and sold.
 The court ruled that Mason's delay in protecting his patent indicated he had abandoned his invention in the intervening years between 1859 and 1868 and had forfeited his patent.
 The court's decision allowed other manufacturers to patent, produce, and sell glass jars for canning.